This is part one of a ten-part series covering a practical approach to grammar in the middle school and high school classrooms.

 When I teach grammar, I provide direct instruction just as I do when I introduce new concepts to students.
 Then, we find the grammar concepts in literature and speeches.
 We use the grammar ideas in our writing.
 We experiment.
 I teach grammar like I do other parts of class: I use a variety of approaches and review the concepts.

 I teach all components of English together, and then my grammar lessons are not the “dreaded” lessons!

 I also utilize Bloom’s Taxonomy to improve my grammar lessons.
 So often, teachers tell me that grammar is mundane, that it involves an assortment of worksheets and circling words.
 Grammar activities can advance way beyond those tasks, and they should.
 Again, if we approach grammar like we approach literary analysis, we will be inching those activities beyond knowledge and comprehension.

 If you’d like inspiration, you can download this lesson planning guide for free.
 Find inspiration by implementing grammar into other parts of class:

-Finally grammar and language are so much more than what is wrong with this paper.
+Finally, grammar and language are so much more than what is wrong with this paper.
 Students shouldn’t groan when you cover grammar lessons because they feel that something is immediately wrong with their writing.
 A red pen does not equal grammar.
-A huge change in my thought process happened when I stopped talking about grammar as a problem and instead presented it as a tool for communicating.
+A huge change in my thought process happened when I stopped talking about grammar as a problem and instead presented it as a tool for communicating and understanding language.